What Is a SWOT Analysis?

 - An emerging competitor

-- A potential change in the law that could affect your business model or products
+- A legal change that could affect your business

-- Economic conditions that negatively impact the buying power of your customers
+- Economic conditions that negatively impact your customers’ buying power

 6. Narrow Your Lists